British Work permits enable non-EU citizens to live and work in the UK in a pre-defined role for a pre-determined company.

 Working Holiday Visas

-If you are aged between 17 and 30, applications for UK working holiday visas allow you to enter Great Britain for an extended holiday of up to 2 years during which time you can enter employment.
+If you are aged between 17 and 30, applications for the UK working holiday visas allow you to enter Great Britain for an extended holiday of up to 2 years during which time you can enter employment.
 This option applies to overseas British citizens or citizens of a Commonwealth nation or British Independent territory.